 Single Sign-On (SSO)

-Single Sign-On (SSO) enables users in your group to use their corporate login credentials to sign in to SurveyMonkey — eliminating the need to maintain a separate username and password for SurveyMonkey.
+Single Sign-On (SSO) enables users in your team to use their corporate login credentials to sign in to SurveyMonkey — eliminating the need to maintain a separate username and password for SurveyMonkey.
 SSO allows you to control access to SurveyMonkey across your organization and define authentication policies for increased security.

 SurveyMonkey supports SSO through SAML 2.0 — an XML-based open standard data format for exchanging authentication and authorization data between two parties: